mfasiolo/gamFactory/README.md

-# GAMs with nested effects
+# gamFactory: GAMs with nested effects

 **NOTE**: the `gamFactory` package is not on CRAN yet, and should be installed from GitHub via: